ahans30/Binoculars/README.md

 ### Usage

 Please note, this implementation comes with a fixed global threshold that is used to classify the input as AI-generated or not.
-This threshold is selected on when using _Falcon-7B_ and _Falcon-7B-Instruct_ models for scoring.
+This threshold is selected using _Falcon-7B_ and _Falcon-7B-Instruct_ models for scoring.
 If you want to use different scoring models, you can pass it as an argument to the `Binoculars` class.
 Please read the paper for more details about the Binoculars work.